Effective Dreamcast Go

 // No message ready - yields to other goroutines

-// then returns immediately
+// and then returns immediately

 }